 To prepare for the business management internship, students produce all documentation related to the job-seeking process and participate in activities with business professional to polish students' job-seeking skills.
 Students meet once a week with the instructor to discuss techniques for getting and keeping a job and other career-enhancing strategies.
 Take during the final semester.
+Prerequisite(s): 102-109 Business Analytics and 102-112 Principles of Management and 102-113 Business Ethics and 102-133 Leadership for Bus Excellence and 102-188 Project Management

-102-130 Business Management
+102-130 Innovative Business Mindset